History of United States in Timeline

 The Endangered Species Act of 1973 provides a way to protect threatened and endangered species and their habitats.

-1975: U.S. Withdrawal from Vietnam
+1975: U.S. withdrawal from Vietnam

-In 1975, the U.S. totally withdrew from Vietnam.
+In 1975, the U.S. totally withdrew from Vietnam amid wide opposition to the intervention.

-1981: Space Shuttle Program Start
+1981: Start of the Space Shuttle program

-In 1981, the Space Shuttle program started.
+In 1981, NASA started the Space Shuttle program.

 1983: U.S. GDP Growth

-1985: Majority of Women Employed
+1985: Majority of American women employed

 By 1985, the majority of American women aged 16 and older were employed.

-1990: Human Genome Project Launched
+1990: The Human Genome Project launched

-In 1990, the Human Genome Project was formally launched.
+In 1990, The Human Genome Project was formally launched.

 1991: Gulf War